luiscarlosjayk/cdk-with-builder-pattern/README.md

 The Builder Pattern aims to separate the process of constructing a complex object from its representation, allowing the same construction process to produce different representations.

+## Disclaimer

 This is not intended to demerit one over the other, that's left for the lecturer to judge by themselves.

+I've written my own personal opinion at the end of this article for when to use which approach.

 ## Understanding AWS CDK Constructs